 As you can imagine, your vaginal health isn't the same at 20 as it is at 50.
-Find out what you should be on the lookout for at your age.
+Find out what all you need to know about your vagina and what you should be on the lookout for at your age.

-This is one of the best stages of life, for you as much as for your vagina; and this is mainly due to your sex hormones.
+This is one of the best stages of life, for both you and your vagina.
+This is mainly due to your sex hormones.

 Estrogen, progesterone, and testosterone production are at their highest.
 Estrogen is the hormone in charge of making sure your vagina is always lubricated, elastic, and has a healthy level of acidity.